TrueFiEng/Waffle/docs/source/matchers.rst

 Called on contract
 ------------------

-Testing if function was called on provided contract:
+Testing if function was called on the provided contract:

 .. code-block:: ts